-Check for grit, corrosion or discolored mud in engine crevices, alternator crevices, power steering pump, recesses of starter motors, behind or around wiring harnesses, etc.
+Check for grit, corrosion, or discolored mud in engine crevices, alternator crevices, power steering pump, recesses of starter motors, behind or around wiring harnesses, etc.

-Look under the vehicle for any kind of packed mud or grit in or around components like front or rear axles, brakes, gas tank or spare tire (if stored underneath the vehicle).
+Look under the vehicle for any packed mud or grit in or around components like front or rear axles, brakes, gas tank, or spare tire (if stored underneath the vehicle).

-4) Research the Title History of the Vehicle
+4) Research the History of the Car

 5) Have the Vehicle Inspected by a Mechanic

-Take it to a mechanic of your choice.
+Please take it to a mechanic of your choice.
 Tell him you’re looking to purchase the vehicle and would like him to put it on a lift and tell you if it is a reliable vehicle.

 Tens of thousands of flood-damaged vehicles move across the country daily.
 Repair facilities are doing a much better job cleaning up these cars, making it harder for the average car buyer to notice.